1912 United States presidential election: Attempted assassination of Theodore Roosevelt

 Taft was not campaigning and focused on his presidential duties.
 Wilson briefly suspended his campaigning.
 By October 17, Wilson was back on the campaign trail but avoided any criticism of Roosevelt or his party.
 Roosevelt spent two weeks recuperating before returning to the campaign trail with a major speech on October 30, designed to reassure his supporters he was strong enough for the presidency.

 Death of Vice President Sherman

-On October 30, 1912, Vice President James S. Sherman died, leaving Taft without a running mate less than a week before the election.
-Nicholas M. Butler, president of Columbia University, was hastily chosen to replace Sherman as the Republican vice-presidential candidate.
+On October 30, 1912, Vice President James S. Sherman died of nephritis, leaving Taft without a running mate less than a week before the election.
+Nicholas Murray Butler, president of Columbia University, was quickly chosen to replace Sherman on the Republican ticket.

 Results

-On November 5, Wilson captured the presidency handily by carrying a record 40 states.
+Turnout in the election was 59%, with 27.9% of the voting age population participating in the election.
+Wilson captured the presidency handily by carrying a record 40 states.
+As of 2024, this is the only presidential election since 1860 in which 4 candidates received more than 5% of the popular vote and a third-party candidate outperformed a major party candidate in the general election.
+This election saw the lowest turnout among eligible voters since the 1836 presidential election, falling 20 points short of the turnout in the 1896 election.
+The implementation of Jim Crow laws after the Reconstruction Era significantly reduced Black voter turnout.